chrisgrieser/shimmering-obsidian/documentation/Installation.md

 - Make sure that all requirements are properly installed.
 - Check the documentation of the malfunctioning feature.
 - Update to the [latest version of the workflow](https://github.com/chrisgrieser/shimmering-obsidian/releases/latest), chances are the problem has already been fixed.
-- For workflow settings which require a file or path, you usually have to enter the *full absolute path including file extension*, leading with a`/` and without a trailing `/`.
-Do **not** use a vault-relative path.
-- If you have trouble with OCR screenshots, ensure you have given Alfred permission to record your screen [as explained above](## Workflow Installation).
+- If you have trouble with OCR screenshots, ensure you have given Alfred permission to record your screen [as explained above](#-Workflow-Installation).
-- In case the previewing of markdown notes via `shift` or `cmd + Y` does not work properly, make you have given `qlmarkdown` permission to run on your system [as explained above](## Workflow Installation).
+- In case the previewing of markdown notes via `shift` or `cmd + Y` does not work properly, make you have given `qlmarkdown` permission to run on your system [as explained above](#Workflow-Installation).
-- If the [Quick Switcher of this workflow](Alfred-based%20Quick%20Switcher.md) cannot find a newly create or renamed note, but can otherwise find all other notes, you need to [use the `oupdate` command to refresh your metadata](Workflow%20Configuration#Metadata-Extractor-Configuration).
-You should [increase the frequency of metadata refreshing](Workflow%20Configuration#Metadata-Extractor-Configuration).
+- If the [Quick Switcher of this workflow](Alfred-based%20Quick%20Switcher.md) cannot find a newly created or renamed note, but can otherwise find all other notes, you need to [use the `oupdate` command to refresh your metadata](Workflow%20Configuration#Metadata-Extractor-Configuration).
+You should also consider [increasing the frequency of metadata refreshing](Workflow%20Configuration#Metadata-Extractor-Configuration).
 - If the Alfred-based Quick Switcher does not work at all, make sure you haven't changed any of the default settings of the [Metadata-Extractor regarding the location & name of the JSON files](Workflow%20Configuration#Metadata-Extractor-Configuration).
 You should also make sure that there are three `.json` files in in the folder `{{your-vault-path}}/.obsidian/plugins/metadata-extractor`.
 (The folder `.obsidian` is hidden by default in Finder, so you might have to [make it visible first](https://www.macworld.co.uk/how-to/show-hidden-files-mac-3520878/) to be able to navigate there.)

 ### Step 2: Contact